GIST-NJU/FBFI/README.md

 Path: [A_2, B_1, C_2]
 Please restore config: [A_1]
 ```
-Next, repeat the above process, until all bottlenecks inferred can break the system.
+FBFI will repeat the above process until all bottlenecks inferred can break the system.
 At this moment, FBFI has explored the complete business structure, and the algorithm terminates.

 ```
 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ Graph ~ ~ ~ ~ ~ ~ ~ ~ ~ ~